-Cultural activities take center-stage during this season as well.
+Cultural activities take center stage during this season as well.
 Make sure to include Japanese experiences such as watching the autumn Sumo Grand Tournament, cooking classes, tea ceremonies, kimono experiences, and traditional arts and crafts.
 Many festivals throughout the country also happen in October.
-One of the most impressive festivals is the Takayama Autumn Festival that takes place every October 9-10.
+One of the most impressive festivals is the Takayama Autumn Festival which takes place every October 9-10.
 German Christmas markets and winter illuminations in Sapporo, Tokyo, and Osaka starts in November.

 Tips When Visiting Japan in Autumn

 - As with the spring, autumn travel requires a bit of lead time when booking your trip.
 So try to plan and reserve everything at least six months ahead of your flight.